 The annual GDYO Concerto Competition cultivates solo performance.
 Dallas area professional musicians judge orchestra members.
-The winner receives an opportunity to solo with the GDYO during the March concert and is featured on the concert poster and other advertisements.
+The winners receives an opportunity to solo with the GDYO during the March concert and are featured on the concert poster and other advertisements.

 GDYO and DSO

 The GDYO maintains close ties to the Dallas Symphony Orchestra (DSO).
 Members of the DSO and other local musicians serve as coaches for GDYO sectionals.
 Assistant Conductor Karina Canellakis has been a frequent guest.
 Former Music Directors of the DSO Andrew Litton and Jaap van Zweden have rehearsed and guest conducted the ensemble as has current Music Director Fabio Luisi.
 In January of 2013 the GDYO Joined the DSO for a Performance for the Radio Show From the Top.

 Since 1994, the GDYO has had many highly successful international tours.
 The GDYO has toured France, Germany, Poland, The Czech Republic and been to China twice.
 The goal of the GDYO is to tour internationally every three to four seasons.